top of page

 A dog wearing pink sunglasses and a collar sits against a vibrant pink and purple geometric background, exuding a cool vibe.

 The query “can dogs have autism” arises often among pet owners who notice unusual or atypical behavior in their animals: lack of interest in social play, repetitive movements, or heightened sensitivity to sound and touch.
+Some of these certain behaviors in dogs may be considered neurodivergent traits, similar to those seen in humans.
 Because autism has become part of everyday conversation about difference in human beings, it is natural to wonder whether similar conditions can exist in animals.

+Many owners are prompted to ask this question when they observe behavioral signs and certain behaviors in their dogs that may indicate neurodivergence, such as social withdrawal or repetitive actions.
 The short answer is that dogs cannot be formally diagnosed with autism in the way humans can.
 Autism spectrum disorder is a human classification, defined by specific diagnostic criteria that require language-based assessments, developmental history, and social reciprocity measures.
 Dogs cannot undergo these evaluations.
 Yet researchers and veterinarians acknowledge that some dogs display behaviors that strongly resemble autism-like traits.
+These behaviors can show similar symptoms to those seen in autistic children, such as social withdrawal and repetitive actions.

 In veterinary literature, the closest parallel to autism in dogs has been described as canine dysfunctional behavior syndrome (DBS) or simply “autism-like syndrome.”
-Some dogs show:
+Some dogs show behavior patterns that may resemble those seen in autism spectrum disorder.

 • Limited interest in social interaction with other dogs or humans.